 HOW TO STAY SAFE ON YOUR SUP

 These inflatable SUPs are intended for use on our mountain lakes.
-Water levels on the Bow River can become quite high and rapid, and as such we ask that renters do not take SUPs on rivers.
-The Banff Canoe dock does lead on to the Bow River, however, it is far upstream from Bow Falls and Echo Creek is immediately accessible from there.
+Water levels on the Bow River can become quite high and the river is often fast moving.
+As such, we ask that renters not take paddle boards on rivers.
+The Banff Canoe dock leads onto the Bow River, however, it is far upstream from dangerous river zones and provides safe access to both Vermilion Lakes and Echo Creek.

-All of our inflatable SUPs come with leashes to attach to your ankle.
-Although our lakes are quite calm, it’s a good idea to attach them.
+All inflatable SUPs come with leashes to attach to your ankle.
+Although our lakes are quite calm, it’s recommended to always use the leash.
 If you fall off your SUP, the leash comes in handy to keep the board close by.

 When doing any water activity in the Rockies, it’s important to be a strong swimmer and be mindful of the water temperature of the lakes.
 Even in the middle of summer, our lakes can be extremely cold, and shock and hypothermia are real risks if you’re not adequately prepared.